porres/pd-cyclone/README.md

-pd-cyclone is a 'fork' of the https://git.puredata.info/cgit/svn2git/libraries/miXed.git/ migrated repository.
-It is cleaned to contain only the cyclone functionality.
+pd-cyclone is a 'fork' of the https://git.puredata.info/cgit/svn2git/libraries/miXed.git/ migrated repository (forked from Fred Jan Kraan's github at https://github.com/electrickery/pd-cyclone).
+It only contains the cyclone functionality.
 Other parts of the miXed library are either moved (pddp) or unmaintained (toxy, ViCious, riddle).

-Within the cyclone file set, the transition to a new build system, started with 0.1-alpha57 is completed.
-The initial version at this github repository will be 0.2beta1.

-The new build system is pd-lib-builder based and only builds each object in a separate file.
-The old build configuration also compiled to the hammer and sickle library objects and included a cyclone meta-library.
+The version of cyclone available in https://git.puredata.info/cgit/svn2git/libraries/miXed.git/ is 0.1-Alpha56.
+You can find in http://puredata.info/downloads/cyclone and unreleased 0.1-Alpha57 version that was maintained by Fred, who was also working a new version 0.2beta1, which was forked to this github.
 The original location of this repository is https://github.com/electrickery/pd-cyclone.

+Version 0.2beta1 is available for download via the deken plug in, another version will emerge from this repository with new objects, new functionalities, and bug fixes.

 <strong>Goals</strong>

-The original goal of cyclone was to create a collection of Max/MSP objects for PureData.
-This was in the 2000s area, Max/MSP version 4.6.
-Since then MAX evolved its architecture and file format to something that is incompatible with PureData.
-Compatibility in patch file level is limited to this very old version of Max/MSP.
+This repository is faithful to the original goal of cyclone in creating a collection of Max/MSP objects for PureData.
+The early version was in time of Max/MSP 4.6.
+Further development can include new objects and new functionalities in existing from the most current Max/MSP version (Max 7 nowadays).

-Since then an unknown number of patches is made for these objects in Pure Data.
-This leads to an additional goal of keeping the functionality backward compatible.
-Only bug fixes, new objects and if possible, different behaviour with extra arguments or messages will be added.
-Objects that are incompatible with current Cyclone should have another name or be placed in other libraries.
+Project is open to collaboration.
+Ideally all possible objects could be cloned and kept updated, but this is a fair amount of work, so collaborators are free to decide and work on what they consider more relevant and important.

 <strong>Compiling with pdlibbuilder</strong>

-PdLibBuilder tries to find the Pd source directory at several common locations, but when this fails, yo have to specify the path yourself using the pdincludepath variable.
-Example:

-<pre>make pdincludepath=~/pd-0.46-6/src/  (for Windows/MinGW add 'pdbinpath=~/pd-0.46-6/bin/)</pre>

-<strong>Installing with pdlibbuilder</strong>

-The default path for installing might not be the best, surely for testing.
-Use the pkglibdir variable for this.
-Example:

-<pre>make install pkglibdir=~/pd-externals/</pre>
+Original Project Description (from http://puredata.info/downloads/cyclone)

+Cyclone is a library of PureData classes, bringing some level of compatibility between Max/MSP and Pd environments.
+Although being itself in the early stage of development, it is meant to eventually become part of a much larger project, aiming at unification and standardization of computer musician's tools.

+In its current form, cyclone is mainly for people using both Max and Pd, and thus wanting to develop cross-platform patches.
+In this respect, cyclone has much in common with Thomas Grill's flext, and flext-based externals.
+See Thomas' page.
+While flext enables developing new cross-platform classes, cyclone makes existing classes cross-platform.

+Cyclone also comes handy, somewhat, in the task of importing Max/MSP 4.x patches into Pd.
+Do not expect miracles, though, it is usually not an easy task.